lifemapper/bison/_sphinx_config/pages/history/year4_planB.rst

  These are "flattened" though spatial analysis prioritized by GAP Status Code (ie GAP 1 > GAP 2 > GAP > 3 > GAP 4), these are found on bottom of https://www.usgs.gov/programs/gap-analysis-project/science/pad-us-data-download page.
 However, the vector datasets are available only as ESRI Geodatabases.
-The raster dataset appears to
+Try these and the flattened raster dataset in AWS Redshift.

 **********************
 Processing Steps
 **********************

+To address new difficulties processing the data locally with newly added datasets, we moved some steps from local or Docker execution to Amazon Web Services AWS, and kept others to be executed locally.
+To simplify, we abandoned the Docker implementation, since the steps it was intended to speed up were moved to AWS.

+The goal is to also move
+locally executed steps over to AWS, removing the requirement of local installation, and allowing the workflow to be initiated by an event, with the completion of each step triggering subsequent steps.

 Processing consists of 6 unique steps, each initiated with the process_gbif.py script and 2 arguments: command and a parameter file.